princetechn0/IPSWOW/README.md

 ### Changed
 - Transitioned to relational database for storing IPSW information.
-  - Greatly improves load times and reduces data usage.
+  - Improves load times
+  - Reduces data usage
 - Cleaned code.

 ### Issues
 - Previously saved presets will be out of format.
 Please delete and create again.
+- Presets not updating to use latest IPSW (Next fix).

 ## 2022-04-14